Undergraduate Regulations and Procedures

 Once admitted to the University as degree candidates, students are expected to complete all work to be applied toward their degrees with the University unless advance written authorization is granted.

 Students in good academic standing must petition in advance to receive credit for courses or training, including flight instruction, outside the University while maintaining enrollment at Embry-Riddle.
-To initiate this procedure, students must process a Petition to Take Courses at Another Institution.
+To initiate this procedure, students must process an Off-Campus Petition.
 If the Office of the Registrar has no formal documentation of course equivalency, students must provide adequate evidence to the course-specific department chair that the petitioned courses are equivalent to Embry-Riddle courses or are acceptable as elective credit in their degree program.
-After the courses are deemed equivalent, the student’s program coordinator evaluates the petition, considering such factors as the reasons for petitioning and the availability of the courses in the University curriculum.